cloudberrydb/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

     mkdir -p /data0/master
     ```

-4. Append a line of the following command to the `~/.bashrc` file on the master node, which is the path `{previous step's path} + gpseg-1`.
+4. In the `~/.bashrc` file on the master node, add a line of the following command, which is the path `{previous step's path} + gpseg-1`.

     ```bash
     export COORDINATOR_DATA_DIRECTORY=/data0/master/gpseg-1